-If you would have predicted in 1986, that Buxières-sur-Acre, nestled in the hills south of the medieval town of Troyes, […]Keep Reading
+If you had predicted in 1986 that Buxières-sur-Acre, nestled in the hills south of the medieval town of Troyes, would […]Keep Reading

-If you would have predicted in 1986, that Buxières-sur-Acre, nestled in the hills south of the medieval town of Troyes, would be home to one of the most heralded récoltants in Champagne you would have been greeted by two possible reactions: a blank stare or derision.
-A blank stare because few would know where to place Buxières on a map, and derision from those who could.
-It wasn’t necessarily Bertrand Gautherot’s plan either, as initially he continued to farm his family’s parcels conventionally, and he sold his grapes to large Champagne houses in the north.
+If you had predicted in 1986 that Buxières-sur-Acre, nestled in the hills south of the medieval town of Troyes, would be home to one of the most heralded récoltants in Champagne, you would have been greeted by two possible reactions: a blank stare or derision.
+A blank stare because few would know where to place Buxières on a map and derision from those who could.
+It wasn’t necessarily Bertrand Gautherot’s plan either, as initially, he continued to farm his family’s parcels conventionally and sell his grapes to large Champagne houses in the north.
 With an evolving respect for his terroir and concern for his young family, Bertrand set about declaring independence from the outdated echelle system and the negative pressure it places on growers.
-Inspired by friends Jérôme Prévost and Pierre Larmandier, he converted his vineyards to biodynamics and he received certification from Demeter in 1998 and released his first Champagne in 2001.
+Inspired by friends Jérôme Prévost and Pierre Larmandier, he converted his vineyards to biodynamic, and he received certification from Demeter in 1998 and released his first Champagne in 2001.

 Sorbée is at the top of the hill where Vouette is situated and where the soils are entirely Portlandian.
 This is a more level site with a slight southwestern exposure.
 The Pinot Noir vines here are between 30 and 45 years old.
-For generations fruit grown here was used to make the family’s everyday drinking wine so this site has never been commercially farmed.
+For generations, the grapes grown here were used to make the family’s everyday drinking wine, so this site has never been commercially farmed.

-Named after a neighbor (Petit Remi), Tirmy is a vineyard of 30+ year old Pinot Noir that like Briaunes, faces west.
-This site was once forested up to the late 1960 when it was first planted.
+Named after a neighbor (Petit Remi), Tirmy is a vineyard of 30+-year-old Pinot Noir that, like Briaunes, faces west.
+This site was forest up to the late 1960s when it was cleared and planted.
 Fruit from Tirmy goes into the blend for Fidèle.

 The only vineyard outside of the village of Buxière-sur-Acre is Chatel which is located in the neighboring village of Ville-sur-Acre.
 This is a rocky site with plenty of broken chards of limestone that would look familiar to anyone who has visited Chablis.
 This is a sunny and dry site that is planted with Pinot Noir.

-Bertrand’s range of wines are made from grapes that are harvested by hand, and fermented with indigenous yeasts in French oak barrels.
-Nothing is chapitalized, filtered or acidified.
-There are no cold macerations and a small amount of SO2 is added right after the grapes are pressed.
-Bertrand prefers to make wines as transparent as possible so he doesn’t use liqueur de l’expedition.
+Bertrand’s range is made entirely from hand-harvested grapes and fermented with indigenous yeasts in French oak barrels.
+Nothing is chaptalized, filtered, or acidified.
+There are no cold macerations, and a small amount of SO2 is added right after the grapes are pressed.
+Bertrand prefers to make wines as transparent as possible, so he doesn’t use liqueur de l’expedition.
 Fidèle is 100% Pinot Noir from various sites (mainly Fonnet and Briaunes) made with 5% reserve wine and showing the vinous and muscular style of his lieux-dits.
 Blanc d’Argile is 100% Chardonnay, mainly from Briaunes, and showcasing the piercing and mineral qualities of this site.
 Finally there is his rosé, Saignée de Sorbée sourced from Sorbée where the Pinot ripens a few degrees higher.
-Vibrant in color and intensely flavored it is a rare example of this style of rosé in Champagne.
-Finally there is Textures, an experimental Champagne made from Pinot Blanc grown the the warmer lieu-dit of Fonnet.
+Vibrant in color and intensely flavored, it is a rare example of this style of rosé in Champagne.
+Finally, there is Textures, an experimental Champagne made from Pinot Blanc grown the warmer lieu-dit of Fonnet.
 It is aged in both barrel and amphorae and shows the characteristically distinctive orange peel and minerality of the variety, but with bubbles.Close